Why WordPress Optimization is Paramount To Your Blogging Career

 WordPress Optimization Complete!!

-Now, I have run a WordPress blog and still do but I focus the majority of my time on blogging rather than maintenance of the blog.
-The biggest reason for blogging is to create an income and a following, right?
+Now, I have run many WordPress blogs and still do.
+But I focus the majority of my time on blogging rather than maintenance of the blog.
+The biggest reason for blogging is so I can help my audience solve a problem.
+This will in turn help them help someone.

 So why take your precious time doing WordPress optimization on your blog when your passion is blogging?
 It’s a whole mindset that isn’t well-known now.
 Blogging is so profitable that you won’t be able to fail if you decide to make a commitment to blogging rather than tinkering with that blog.